-This two-day Assertiveness Training course covers all the material from the one day course, plus it gives more time to practise individual scenarios.
+This two-day Assertiveness Training course covers all the material from the one-day course, plus it gives more time to practise, practise, practise new behaviours, tools and techniques.

-It deals with the frustration, resentment and stress that being too accommodating can create and allows you to find simple, practical, doable things that will work.
+It deals with the frustration, resentment and stress that being too accommodating can create and allows you to find simple, practical, doable things that will work for you.

 - Understand why you feel disempowered